xwinxu/bayeSDE/README.md

 <img align="middle" src="./assets/toy_sdebnn.png" width="500" />
 <!-- <figcaption>Samples from SDEBNN-learned predictive prior and posterior density distributions.</figcaption> -->
 </p>

-<center>Samples from SDEBNN-learned predictive prior and posterior density distributions.</center>
+> Samples from SDEBNN-learned predictive prior and posterior density distributions.

 ### Usage
 All examples can be swapped in with different vision datasets and includes tensorboard logging for critical metrics.